Autumn Leaves / 紅葉

 Jakkoin Temple (Inuyama City)

-Jakkoin Temple, also known as Momiji-dera, Maple Leaf Temple, is located on a hill along the Kiso River and is famous for its autumn foliage.
-There are approximately 1,000 maple trees in the precincts of the temple, and the sight of the many giant trees turning a brilliant red is truly breathtaking.
+Jakkoin Temple, also known as "Momiji-dera" [Maple Leaf Temple], is located on a hill along the Kiso River and is famous for the autumn foliage.
+There are approximately 1,000 maple trees in the precincts of the temple, and and many giant trees turning their color to a vivid read is a sight to behold.

 Click here for more on Inuyama City,